1.

 Role-Based Access Control (RBAC) is a security mechanism that restricts access to certain resources based on the roles assigned to users.
 By implementing RBAC, access to URLs can be restricted based on the roles assigned to users, thereby preventing unauthorized access to sensitive information.
 This helps address the weakness of "Failure to restrict URL Access" as RBAC ensures that only users with the appropriate roles are granted access to specific URLs, reducing the risk of unauthorized access and potential security breaches.

-What is the type of flaw that occurs when untrusted user-entered data is sent to the interpreter as part of a query or command?
+What type of flaw occurs when untrusted user-entered data is sent to the interpreter as part of a command or query?

 Correct Answer